Why2312/PMOE-Python-Multitasking-Operating-Environment-/README.md

 This operating environment is made for developers on python.
 As of version 5.9.0, it is in a state where a developer can code their own commands and programs as they wish.
 ## More info
-This is the main branch.
-Programs here have been tested to work on both Windows and Kali Linux (Ran under WSL2)
+This is the development branch.
+Anything new is first uploaded here and tested on Windows 10 and Kali Linux.